xaviervalarino/figma-find-broken-components/README.md

 # Find Broken Components
-A Figma plugin that find component instances with a missing master components
+A Figma plugin that finds instances of components that have been missing or has been deleted.
 ```
              This plugin is currently under development and has not been published.